newwayland/blog/content/post/madness-of-clowns/index.md

 This is the insight you gain when you understand how sovereign currencies work.

-Which is why my head in the desk in despair when I read that the G7 are trying to [impose a price cap on Russian Oil][3] to "significantly reduce Russia’s main source of funding for its illegal war".
+Which is why my head hit the desk in despair when I read that the G7 are trying to [impose a price cap on Russian Oil][3] to "significantly reduce Russia’s main source of funding for its illegal war".

 **It won't** because it isn't the source of funding.